 Purpose statement

-This procedure defines the conditions and application process for reimbursement of tuition fees (including textbooks) for job related and corporate related educational courses leading to the acquisition of an academic undergraduate degree, diploma, or certificate from an accredited educational institution.
+This procedure outlines the approval and application process for reimbursement of tuition and textbook fees for job-related and corporate-related courses leading to the acquisition of an academic undergraduate degree, diploma, or certificate from an accredited educational institution.

 Scope

-This procedure applies to all full-time permanent employees who meet the eligibility criteria.
+This procedure applies to all full-time permanent employees who meet the eligibility criteria noted below.

 Procedure